monkeypants/fun-police/README.md

 (`hands waive furiously`).
-Architecture compliance unittests are the brakes that quickly and effectively keep the race car on the track when it suddently need to change it's speed and direction.
+Architecture compliance unittests are the brakes that quickly and effectively keep the race car on the track when it suddenly needs to change its speed and direction.

-You need a good balance of both to minimise you lap times.
+You need a good balance of both to minimise your lap times.

 ### Policies Accelerate Delivery

 CONVENTIONS.md is an idiom, a grimoire of policies for telling your AI code generator HOW you want it to work.
-A fun police CONENTIONS.md file is exactly one of those, with the intent that the spell help the tool to load the right policy at the right time.
+A fun police CONVENTIONS.md file is exactly one of those, with the intent that the spell help the tool to load the right policy at the right time.